solo-system/solo-system.github.io/home.md

 with almost all audio software.

-It is simple to prepare (flash) the memory card with the software to run the solo, and just as easy to harvest the audio data onto your desktop/laptop using a card reader.
+It is simple to prepare (flash) the memory card with the software to run the Solo, and just as easy to harvest the audio data onto your desktop/laptop using a card reader.
 All software is free to download and licensed openly.